rki-mf1/2025-SC2-Data-Science/day-sc2-incidence/hands-on_vasil.md

 Double-check the name of yourNewEnv with `conda env list`

-Copy paste the name of yourNewEnv and add it to Jupyter `python -m ipykernel install --user--name=yourNewEnv`
+Copy paste the name of yourNewEnv and add it to Jupyter `python -m ipykernel install --user --name=yourNewEnv`

 ## NB:
-If there is time, we will show you how to create environments in Anaconda and use it on your Jupyter Notebook If you have any installation problems, feel free to come to Arnimallee 3 Room 112 with your computer between 11 am and 4 pm
+If there is time, we will show you how to create environments in Anaconda and use it on your Jupyter Notebook If you have any installation problems, feel free to come to Arnimallee 3 Room 112 with your computer between 11 am and 2 pm